OpenDSA/OpenDSA/RST/source/Design/ADT.rst

 An :term:`abstract data type` (ADT) is the realization of a data type as a software component.
-The interface of the ADT is defined in terms of a type and a set of operations on that type.
+The interface for the ADT is defined in terms of a type and a set of operations on that type.
 The behavior of each operation is determined by its inputs and outputs.
 An ADT does not specify \emph{how} the data type is implemented.